xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 and  probably wouldn't be acceptable even for  those  of  us  who claim be unconcerned about  efficiency.
-It  will mean that all arithmetic operations will be done to 32-bit accuracy, which will DOUBLE the run time  for  most operations, and make it even worse for multiplication  and division.
+It  will mean that all arithmetic operations will be done to 32-bit accuracy, which will _double_ the run time  for  most operations, and make it even worse for multiplication  and division.
 For those operations, we would need to call subroutines to do  them,  even if the data were byte or  word types.
 The whole thing is sort of a cop-out, too, since